godaddy/asherah/docs/Internals.md

     boolean notifyExpiredSystemKeyOnRead();
 }
 ```

-An in-depth explanation of CryptoPolicy is available [here](CryptoPolicy.md)
+Detailed information about the CryptoPolicy can be found [here](CryptoPolicy.md)

 ### Metastore